Superconducting properties¶

 Exercise 2: Anisotropic superconductivity in MgB2¶

-MgB2 is the standard test case for anisotropic Migdal-Eliashberg calculations because of the two distinct superconducting gaps that open on the sigma- and pi-derived Fermi sheets.
-This exercise solves the anisotropic gap equations in both the Fermi-surface restricted (FSR) and full-bandwidth (FBW) formulations, computes the quasiparticle density of states, and optionally lets the chemical potential shift self-consistently with temperature.
+MgB2 is the standard test case for anisotropic Migdal-Eliashberg calculations because of the two distinct superconducting gaps that open on the \(\sigma\)- and \(\pi\)-derived Fermi sheets.
+In this exercise we solve the anisotropic gap equations in three flavours and compare them: the Fermi-surface restricted (FSR) approximation, the full-bandwidth (FBW) formulation with uniform Matsubara sampling, and the FBW formulation with sparse-ir Matsubara sampling.
+The same Wannierised electron-phonon matrix elements are reused across all three runs.

 Move to the Exercise 2 directory: